Become a Member

 Defend the Social Safety Net

 Attacks on the safety net have been fierce, lavishly funded, and sustained over the past 85 years, and have intensified since the Reagan era, 45 years ago.
-All of us – retired and active, old and young – must fight with a new urgency to keep and expand the benefits that we have earned.
+You have probably heard about proposed cuts to Social Security, and Medicaid, as well as the dangers posed by the broad attacks on safety net programs as laid out in Project 2025.
+All of us – retired and active, old and young – must fight with a new urgency to keep and expand the benefits we’ve earned, keep informed, and build collective power to fight against sustained attacks because we care about people and our communities.

 The safety net is a set of federal, state and local programs, legislated and contractual, intended to provide protection against economic calamity.
 Without it, people facing old age, infirmity, unemployment, underemployment, disability, the death of a wage earner, below-poverty wages or contingent work – all run the risk of being unable to fend for themselves.
 Learn more in our “DEFENDING THE SOCIAL SAFETY NET: A CALL TO ACTION” brochure.